Western Turkic Khaganate: Onoq or ten tribes

-Soon [after 635], Dielishi Kehan [of the Western Göktürks] divided his state into ten parts, and each was headed by one man, together they made up the ten shads (設 she).
-Every shad is given an arrow by him, thus they were known as the ten arrows.
+Soon [after 635], Dielishi Kehan [of the Western Göktürks] divided his state into ten parts, and each was headed by one man; together they made up the ten shads (設 she).
+Every shad is given an arrow by him; they were known as the ten arrows.
 He also divided the ten arrows into two factions, each consisted of five arrows.
-The left (east) faction consisted of five Duoliu tribes, headed by five churs (啜 chuo) separately.
+The left (east) faction consisted of five Duolu tribes, headed by five churs (啜 chuo) separately.
 The right [west] faction consisted of five Nushibi tribes, headed by five irkins (俟斤 sijin) separately.
 Each took command of one arrow and called themselves the ten arrows.
 Thereafter, each arrow was also known as one tribe, and the great arrow head as the great chief.
-The five Duolu tribes inhabited to east of Suiye [water] (Chu River), and the five Nushibi tribes to the west of it.
-Since then, they called themselves as the ten tribes.
+The five Duolu tribes inhabited the east of Suiye [water] (Chu River), and the five Nushibi tribes to the west of it.
+Since then, they called themselves the ten tribes.